CitrineInformatics/learn-citrination/README.md

    You can add this command to your `.bashrc` file to automatically set the API key in each new session.

    The API key functions as the password for the client, so its important to keep it private.
 Its a good practice to put it in your environment instead of in the source code to help avoid unintentional sharing or publication of your API key.

+## References

+The example data used in these tutorials is drawn from:

+ * [Alloy Database](http://alloy.phys.cmu.edu/) by Mihalkovic, Widom, and coworkers